syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 * SuggestAppend - Performs both suggest and append.

-The `AutoCompleteMode` property is used to choose the suggestion display mode in the `AutoCompleteItem` class.
+The `AutoCompleteMode` property is used to choose the suggestion display mode in the `DataFormAutoCompleteItem` class.
 The default value is Suggest.

 #### Suggestion choices in list